Erastuskanyatta/Introduction-to-PHP/index.md

 ?>
 The output should be:
 ```
-Your are a youth
+You are a youth
 ```
 This is because the age is not less than 18.
-However if we assign a value like 17 to variable $age the output should be,
+But, if we assign a value like 17 to variable $age the output should be,
 ```
-your are a child
+you are a child
 ```
 3) if...elseif...else statement